Zenithsiz/ist-ddrs-lab3/typst/exercises/2.typ

 #indent_par[In order to optimize the maximum link load, we've used the `lpSolve` package from `R`.]

-#indent_par[Since we're using the same network and flows as in exercise 1, the routes specified in table 1 stay the same as well]
+#indent_par[Since we're using the same network and flows as in exercise 1, the routes specified in table 1 stay the same as well.]

 #indent_par[We define additional variables to determine the number of circuits for each link, named $y_"ab"$.
 We also remove the variable $r$, since our objective is now to minimize the overall cost, which only depends on the $y_"ab"$ variables and other constants.]